datamechanics/delight/README.md

 `co.datamechanics:delight_2.11:2.3-latest-SNAPSHOT`

+**Delight is compatible with Pyspark.**
+But even if you use Python, you'll have to determine the Scala version used by your Spark distribution and fill out the placeholder above in the Maven coordinates!

 ## Contact Us

-If you have a question, first please read our [FAQ](https://www.datamechanics.co/delight), and [contact us](https://www.datamechanics.co/contact-us) if you don't find your answer.
+If you have a question, first please read our [FAQ](https://www.datamechanics.co/delight).
+You can also contact us using the chat window once you're logged on your dashboard.
 If you want to report a bug or issue a feature request, please use Github issues.
 Thank you!

 ## Frequently asked questions

 ### NoSuchMethodError

 I installed Delight and saw the following error in the driver logs.
-How to solve it?
+How do I solve it?

 ```
 Exception in thread "main" java.lang.NoSuchMethodError: org.apache.spark.internal.Logging.$init$(Lorg/apache/spark/internal/Logging;)V